 In 2004, eight states and the City of New York filed an action in Federal District Court for the Southern District of New York against AEP, AEPSC, Cinergy Corp, Xcel Energy, Southern Company and Tennessee Valley Authority.
 The Natural Resources Defense Council, on behalf of three special interest groups, filed a similar complaint against the same defendants.
-The actions allege that $CO_2$ emissions from the defendants' power plants constitute a public nuisance under federal common law due to impacts of global warming and sought injunctive relief in the form of specific emission reduction commitments from the defendants.
+The actions allege that CO2 emissions from the defendants' power plants constitute a public nuisance under federal common law due to impacts of global warming and sought injunctive relief in the form of specific emission reduction commitments from the defendants.
 The trial court dismissed the lawsuits.

 In September 2009, the Second Circuit Court of Appeals issued a ruling on appeal remanding the cases to the Federal District Court for the Southern District of New York.
-The Second Circuit held that the issues of climate change and global warming do not raise political questions and that Congress' refusal to regulate $CO_2$ emissions does not mean that plaintiffs must wait for an initial policy determination by Congress or the President's administration to secure the relief sought in their complaints.
-The court stated that Congress could enact comprehensive legislation to regulate $CO_2$ emissions or that the Federal EPA could regulate $CO_2$ emissions under existing CAA authorities and that either of these actions could override any decision made by the district court under federal common law.
+The Second Circuit held that the issues of climate change and global warming do not raise political questions and that Congress' refusal to regulate CO2 emissions does not mean that plaintiffs must wait for an initial policy determination by Congress or the President's administration to secure the relief sought in their complaints.
+The court stated that Congress could enact comprehensive legislation to regulate CO2 emissions or that the Federal EPA could regulate CO2 emissions under existing Clean Air Act authorities and that either of these actions could override any decision made by the district court under federal common law.
 The Second Circuit did not rule on whether the plaintiffs could proceed with their state common law nuisance claims.
 The defendants' petition for rehearing was denied.
+Management believes the actions are without merit and intends to continue to defend against the claims.
+The Solicitor General requested an extension of time to file a petition for review by the U.S. Supreme Court and the remaining defendants received a similar extension of time.
+Petitions are currently due on or before August 2, 2010.

-In October 2009, the Fifth Circuit Court of Appeals reversed a decision by the Federal District Court for the District of Mississippi dismissing state common law nuisance claims in a putative class action by Mississippi residents asserting that $CO_2$ emissions exacerbated the effects of Hurricane Katrina.
+In October 2009, the Fifth Circuit Court of Appeals reversed a decision by the Federal District Court for the District of Mississippi dismissing state common law nuisance claims in a putative class action by Mississippi residents asserting that CO_2 emissions exacerbated the effects of Hurricane Katrina.
 The Fifth Circuit held that there was no exclusive commitment of the common law issues raised in plaintiffs' complaint to a coordinate branch of government and that no initial policy determination was required to adjudicate these claims.
-The court granted petitions for rehearing and scheduled oral argument for May 24, 2010.
+The court granted petitions for rehearing.
+An additional recusal left the Fifth Circuit without a quorum to reconsider the decision and the appeal was dismissed, leaving the district court's decision in place.
 KPCo was initially dismissed from this case without prejudice, but is named as a defendant in a pending fourth amended complaint.
+Unless the plaintiffs elect to file a petition for review by the U.S. Supreme Court, there will be no further proceedings in this case.